sheosi/packmak/README.md

 - Summary
 - Description

+It will save any new package on a folder next to the executable with the same name as the package and the data inside a package.yml, as is standard on Solus.

-It can load a package file and save it later, it will calculate sha256 automatically as you save, and my favorite: URL analysis
+It can load a package file and save it later, it will calculate sha256 automatically as you save, and my favorite: URL analysis.

 ## URL analysis
 The button "From URL" will ask for a URL pointing to a file and will try to infer as much data from there.
 Data obtained right now